cysun/Heroes3Editor/README.md

 * Secondary skills and skill levels
 * Spells
 * Creature stack type and amount
-* War machines (i.e. Ballista, Ammo Cart, and First Aid Tent)
+* War machines (i.e. Ballista, Ammo Cart, First Aid Tent, and Cannon in HotA)
 * Equipped artifacts

+Support Horn of the Abyss (HotA) savegames as of Version 1.0.

 ## Known Issues

-Combination Artifacts (e.g. Cloak of the Undead King) are not supported.
-The program will crash if you try to edit a hero equipped with a combo artifact.
+Combination Artifacts (e.g. Cloak of the Undead King) and spell scrolls are not supported.
+The program may crash if you try to edit a hero equipped with a combo artifact or a spell scroll.

 ## About Savegame File Format